Code-Institute-Submissions/Kdoggg666-MS2/README.md

 **Cards always showing face up on IOS and Safari** - On all browsers on an IOS device including chrome as well as on Safari on Mac devices the cards would deal face up.
 This was solved by adding -webkit- prefix to all animations and transform effects.

-**Cards getting highlighted** Its easy to accidentally drag the mouse and highlight cards - This was fixed by using the css user-select: none on the body.
+**Cards getting highlighted** - Its easy to accidentally drag the mouse and highlight cards - This was fixed by using the css user-select: none on the body.

+**Users were able to drag cards** - Fixed with code from https://stackoverflow.com/questions/704564/disable-drag-and-drop-on-html-elements#:~:text=You%20can%20disable%20dragging%20simply,draggable%3D%22false%22%20attribute.

+**Clicking outside the modal on start** - Clicking outside the modal would load the page without the overlays and would not start the JS.
+Fixed with code from https://stackoverflow.com/questions/45607982/how-to-disable-background-when-modal-window-pops-up

 ## Features I would like to impliment

-I would like to implament a better scoring system.
-I would also like to implament an input that stores the players name and displays it on the page somewhere.
+I would like to implament an input that stores the players name and displays it on the page somewhere however space is very limited especially on smaller displays and I didn't have time to implament this.

 ## Wireframe
 ![Snake Hunt Memory Game](https://res.cloudinary.com/dyxe4g62g/image/upload/v1610553297/images/albums/MS2/memory-game.png "Snake Hunt")